mapproxy/mapproxy/doc/mapproxy_util.rst

 #############

-The commandline tool ``mapproxy-util`` provides three sub-commands that are helpful when working with MapProxy.
+The commandline tool ``mapproxy-util`` provides sub-commands that are helpful when working with MapProxy.

 To get a list of all sub-commands call::